Maverik Center: Present

-The venue's primary tenant is the ECHL's Utah Grizzlies.
-The Grizzlies have played at the arena since replacing the AHL's former team of the same name in 2005.
+The venue's primary tenants are the Salt Lake City Stars of the NBA G League.
+The Utah Grizzlies of the ECHL played at the arena from 2005 to 2026, when they replaced an earlier Grizzlies franchise that was a member of the American Hockey League (AHL).
+The Stars, the NBA G League affiliate of the Utah Jazz, moved to the arena in 2022 after having previously played their home games at the Lifetime Activities Center on the campus of Salt Lake Community College in Taylorsville.

-On October 10, 2022, it was announced that the Utah Jazz's NBA G-League team, the Salt Lake City Stars will be moving into the Maverik Center as their home arena beginning with the 2022–2023 season.
+In 2026 it was announced that arena football will be returning to the center in April of that year with the Utah Great8s of the International Arena League.

 Winter Olympics and Paralympics

 Maverik Center during the 2002 Winter Olympics.

 The arena served as one of the venues for ice hockey during the 2002 games, with events spread out during six days in 31 sessions.
 The indoor facility was capable of holding 8,400 spectators, plus press members, during the competitions.
 96.7% of available tickets were sold, for a total of 230,657 spectators witnessing events in the arena.
 During the 2002 Winter Paralympics, the arena hosted the sled hockey tournament.

 In July 2024, Salt Lake City–Utah were awarded the 2034 Winter Olympics.
 Maverik Center is expected to host figure skating and short track speed skating.